Le Bon Marché: Early history

 In 1838, Au Bon Marché was founded in Paris by the brothers Paul and Justin Videau to sell lace, ribbons, sheets, mattresses, buttons, umbrellas and other assorted goods.
 The store originally had four departments, twelve employees and a floor space of 300 m2.

 Entrepreneur Aristide Boucicaut became a partner of the store in 1852, and changed the marketing plan, introducing fixed prices and guarantees that allowed exchanges and refunds, the store also now offered a wider variety of merchandise.
 The use of fixed prices replaced the haggling system which was then commonly used in dry goods stores.
 With Boucicaut's changes the annual income of the store increased from 500,000 francs in 1852 to five million francs in 1860.

 In 1869, a much larger building was designed for the store at 24 rue de Sèvres in Paris's Rive Gauche (Left Bank) this new building was designed by Louis-Auguste Boileau with Alexandre Laplanche ornamenting Boileau's ironwork.
 Louis-Charles Boileau son of Louis-Auguste Boileau also continued designing for the store in the 1870s.
 The store was expanded again in 1872 with the help of the engineering firm of Gustave Eiffel, creator of the Eiffel Tower.
 The floor space of the store had increased from 300 m2 in 1838 to 55,000 m2 and the number of employees had risen to 1,888 by 1879.

-By Boucicaut's death in 1877, the stores income had risen from twenty million francs in 1870 to 72 million.
+By Boucicaut's death in 1877, the store's income had risen from twenty million francs in 1870 to 72 million.
 After his death management of the store was taken over by his wife, Marguerite Boucicaut.
 Le Bon Marche had become the go-to destination in Paris for customers wishing to purchase quality lingerie.
 Boucicaut had become famous for marketing innovations, including a reading room where husbands could wait whilst their wives shopped.
 Boucicaut relied on extensive newspaper advertising, provided entertainment for children and six million catalogs were sent to customers.
 By 1880 half the employees of the store were women.
 Unmarried women employees lived in dormitories on the upper floors.

 In the 1920s, Louis-Hippolyte Boileau grandson of the architect Louis-Auguste Boileau who had designed the store in the 1870s worked on an extension of the store.
 On 31 August 1959, a branch store was opened in Caen.
 This store was later closed in 1989 and sold to Printemps.
 In 1974, the branch store in Metz was sold to Printemps.